VisDesignStudies/module-three-design-study-lite-sadieamato/README.md

 ##### Task 2: How does the usage of the different energy sources by the commercial sector change over time?
 - _Why_ is a task pursued?
-  - To support Dept of Energy’s recommendations for commercial energy policies
+  - To support DoE’s recommendations for commercial energy policies
 - _How_ is a task conducted?
   - Look at the makeup of commercial energy sources over time and compare this with the ideal source makeup
 - _What_ does a task seek to learn about the data?